moorepants/me41055/content/pages/software.rst

-If you work on an assignment as a pair in Vocareum, you both can open the same notebook simultaneously on each of your computers, **but you cannot edit the notebooks simulateounsly**.
+If you work on an assignment as a pair in Vocareum, you both can open the same notebook simultaneously on each of your computers, **but you cannot edit the notebooks simultaneously**.
 If you both edit the notebook, the person who saves the notebook first will overwrite the other's work.
 Vocareum does not support simultaneous editing of Jupyter Notebooks.
 We recommend making a copy of the main notebook for the second partner to work it.
 You can then merge your work